Ocete/Programming-Constests/Hashcode/README.md

 We implemented a genetic algorithm on Python.
-It can be found here: https://github.com/yabirgb/hashcode/tree/master/2018 We didn't manage to upload a valid solution on time.
+It can be found here: https://github.com/yabirgb/hashcode/tree/master/2018 However, we didn't manage to upload a valid solution on time.